Why does jewellery tarnish?

 Sweat can speed up the chemical reaction, so removing your jewellery whilst engaging in intense workouts will help keep your jewels shiny.
 Your jewellery is also more likely to be damaged or scratched during a workout, so it's best to keep a small pouch or container in your bag to store your jewellery in when heading to the gym!

 The chemicals in bleach and many other cleaning products (even hand soap!) can also speed up the oxidisation process.
-Not only that, it can also really harm the stones in your jewellery, especially any softer stones like Turquoise, Pearls or Amber, so try to always remove your jewellery before starting any household chores!
+Not only that, it can also really harm the stones in your jewellery, especially any softer stones like Turquoise, Pearls or Amber, so try to always remove your jewellery before starting any household chores and your evening beauty routine.

 Don't be afraid to wear your jewellery, as this will actually keep it polished for longer!
 The friction of everyday keeps your jewels super shiny and glistening.
 That is why your everyday treasures are so shiny compared to the ones that have been sat in a box.